adopt-liveview/adopt-liveview/priv/pages/2025/11-03-v2-first-liveview-en_US.md

 ## The most basic LiveView

-For convenience sake we will create a folder called `live` inside `lib/myapp_web` so we can store our LiveViews.
+For convenience's sake we will create a folder called `live` inside `lib/myapp_web` so we can store our LiveViews.
 The command below should do the trick:

 ```
 mkdir lib/myapp_web/live